stacks-network/stacks-core/.github/instructions/clarity.instructions.md

 - Check nested calls, trait dispatch, contract-call boundaries, and malformed or duplicate contract inputs.
 - Verify contract state after failed execution, not only the returned error.
 - Check comments and API documentation against the exact value credited, returned, transferred, burned, or retained.

-## Example of a high-value comment

-If documentation describes `earned` as the amount credited to a staker while an L1 withdrawal sends `earned - max-fee` and accounts for the fee budget separately, consumers may mistake the gross reward for the credited payout.
-Document the gross reward, credited amount, and fee budget distinctly.